kaiiyer/kaiiyer.github.io/me/index.md

 layout: about
 ---

-Hi, I am Kai.
-Lover of Infosec, ML, *nix and automation.
-I code, read, apply my skills to go beyond possibilities.
-This is my memory dump for all good people to see :)
+I'm an InfoSec enthusiast who loves to know about the latest innovations in Cyber Security.
+I always try to look beyond the limits in order to find new possibilities thus finding joy and satisfaction.
+My experience has been into multiple domains and technologies like SIEM, UEBA, Vulnerability Assessment, Web Application Pentest, Automation and Data Visualization.

 # What do you do?
-I tweak my Linux box, try to get better at programming, lust at old hardware and cars and spends a good deal of time thinking.
-I am an infosec enthusaist and currently engaged with Threat Intel.
+I am an engineer, mentor, public speaker and an otaku.
+I code, watch anime, write blogs and spend time thinking how to utilize time efficiently.

 # What programming languages do you use?
-C Python and Go are my favorites
+C,Python and Go are my favorites

 # Which OS do you use?
 GNU Parrot with Manjaro thrown in occasionaly

 # Contact
-Feel free to drop in a mail: kaiiyer [at] cusat [dot] ac [dot] in Better still, you can contact me on [LinkedIn](https://www.linkedin.com/in/anoop-krishnan47/)
+Feel free to drop in a mail: kaiiyer47 [at] yahoo [dot] in You can connect with me on [LinkedIn](https://www.linkedin.com/in/anoop-krishnan47/)